 This lack of sensation not only can lead to severe chest burns or injuries2 because you can’t feel pain, but not being able to fully recover from mastectomy also has long-term impacts on body image and emotional well-being.3 While your breasts may look normal after reconstruction, it’s hard for them to feel like your own when you often can’t physically feel them.

-Breast neurotization with ReSensation works to potentially restore sensation by reconnecting the nerves severed during mastectomy in the chest with those in the new breast using allograft nerve tissue.
+Breast neurotization with Resensation works to potentially restore sensation by reconnecting the nerves severed during mastectomy in the chest with those in the new breast using allograft nerve tissue.
 The allograft acts like a bridge between the newly reconnected nerves to support growth of new nerve fibers and cells over time.
-The ReSensation technique is currently being offered by a select group of microsurgical plastic surgeons who specialize in free flap (autologous) breast reconstruction and breast neurotization.
+The Resensation technique is currently being offered by a select group of microsurgical plastic surgeons who specialize in breast reconstruction and breast neurotization.

 Research on breast nerve restoration has found patients can start to regain some sensation several months after neurotization, and the feelings can continue to grow up to two years later.5

 While recovery from breast neurotization does take time, clinical studies show women who have the procedure experience more sensation and they experience it more quickly than women who do not.6 Those who choose breast nerve repair as part of their reconstruction also report a higher quality of life.7